xan105/node-powertoast/README.md

   |UserCanceled|0|User dismissed the toast|
   |ApplicationHidden|1|App explicitly hid the toast notification by calling the ToastNotifier.hide method|
   |TimedOut|2|Toast had been shown for the maximum allowed time and was faded out|

+  💡 When using a win32 appID (AUMID) and you aren't using activation protocol (_onClick_ option) to get the `onActivated` callback to trigger from the action center.
+You'll need to set up a CLSID (_com interface_) for said appID.
+  In innosetup this can be done with `AppUserModelToastActivatorCLSID`.
+Please refer to your framework, installer, setup, etc...

   ⚠️ When using PowerShell ≥ 7.1 usage is as above with the following changes: